GoingOffRoading/Boilest-Scaling-Video-Encoder/Manager/scripts/readme.md

 - Add a GUI via Django
 - Create the plugin templte in Github
 - Optimize the functions

+## Start UI

+- [ ] Add Django to the repo
+- [ ] Add a UI element to determine how many jobs are in the queue
+- [ ] Add a UI element to query how much data has been saved

 ## Start workflow